-- 5. Load the CA's certificate to the device: - a.
+- Load the CA's certificate to the device: - a.
 Select the CA's tab; the 'CA's' screen appears.

-Figure 16-10: CA's Certificates Page
+Figure 14-10: CA's Certificates Page

-Click the New icon; the 'Load CA's Certificate' screen appears.
+b.
+Click the New • icon; the 'Load CA's Certificate' screen appears.

-Figure 16-11: Load CA's Certificate Page
+Figure 14-11: Load CA's Certificate Page

 - c.
 Click Browse, locate the CA certification file that you created, and then click Upload to load the file. - 6.
-Configure the Apache server, using the following parameters: - SSLCACertificateFile: Set the path to the CA's certificate. - SSLCertificateFile: Set the path to your signed certificate. - SSLCertificateKeyFile: Set the path to your private key. - Configure Certificate Protection on the device from being overwritten by the Configuration File. - By default, the 'rg_conf/rmt_config/override_cert_configuration' parameter doesn't exist.
+Configure the Apache server, using the following parameters: - SSLCACertificateFile: Set the path to the CA's certificate. - SSLCertificateFile: Set the path to your signed certificate. - SSLCertificateKeyFile: Set the path to your private key. - Configure Certificate Protection on the device from being overwritten by the Configuration File. - By default, the 'rg\conf/rmt\config/override\cert\configuration' parameter doesn't exist.
 In this case, remote configuration update will not overwrite the certificates on the device.
-The same applies if the 'rg conf/rmt config/override cert configuration' parameter is set to Disabled (0). - rg_com/rmc_comg/override_con_comgaration parameter is set to bisabled ( - To overwrite certificates on the device, set the 'rg_conf/rmt_config/override_cert_configuration' parameter to Enabled ('1').
+The same applies if the 'rg\conf/rmt\config/override\cert\configuration' parameter is set to Disabled (0). - To overwrite certificates on the device, set the 'rg\conf/rmt\config/override\cert\configuration' parameter to Enabled ('1').

-16.4 Remote Configuration and Management Interfaces
+14.4 Remote Configuration and Management Interfaces